usdot-jpo-ode/wzdx/spec-content/objects/WorkerPresence.md

-# Worker Presence Object
+# WorkerPresence Object
-The `WorkerPresence` object contains information on the presence of workers in the `RoadEvent`'s area.
+The `WorkerPresence` object contains information on the presence of workers in the [RoadEvent](/spec-content/objects/RoadEvent.md)'s area.

 ## Properties
 Name | Type | Description | Conformance | Notes